 - All-in-One Package.
 Whatever paid subscription you decide to choose, you get hosting, domain, templates and other features (many of them are free) in addition to SSL security, unlimited bandwidth and storage depending on the plan.

-Cost: Wix has a beneficial unlimited free plan for first-time system users, who wish to test its features and practice their skills.
-The website builder additionally offers paid plans for those users, who plan to work with it in future.
-All in all, there are five paid subscriptions here, the cost of which ranges between $4.50 and $24.50 per month based on the terms included and the intentions users have.
+Wix has a beneficial unlimited free plan for first-time system users, who wish to test its features and practice their skills.
+The website builder additionally offers two types of paid plans – Standard and Business/eCommerce.
+Their cost starts from $13/mo.

-uKit – is a decent website builder, which can be a great substitute to WordPress in terms of simplicity, convenient, affordability and intuitive web building nature.
+uKit – is a great alternative for small business websites, which can be a great substitute to WordPress in terms of simplicity, convenient, affordability and intuitive web building approach.
 Just like WordPress, uKit can be used to launch business websites.
 The only notable difference is that uKit was initially geared towards the completion of these tasks.
 Creation of small websites for entrepreneurs is the major specialization of the service.
-Let’s have a closer look at the extensive feature set of the service:

 - Outsourcing Capabilities. uKit Developer Access makes it possible for business owners to establish partnership relations with developers, marketers, content managers and other members, who can work for the benefit of the company.